 At the end of the lease term, the Company is required to purchase the leased equipment for a nominal amount defined in the lease agreement.
-At December 31, 2012 and 2011, capital lease obligations totaled \$1.3 million and \$2.5 million, respectively, and were included in other liabilities.
+At December 31, 2013 and 2012, capital lease obligations totaled \$0.1 million and \$1.3 million, respectively, and were included in other liabilities.
+The estimated future minimum noncancelable lease commitments under capital leases at December 31, 2013 were not material.